yushaushaibu/widgets-app/README.md

 `useRef`
 gives direct reference to a DOM element in React, instead of using the `document.getElementBy()` or `document.querySelector()`.

-`ref.current` provides access to the div element we are attempting to access
+`ref.current` provides access to the div element we are attempting to access.